Ashish-Chokhani/Encoder-Decoder-with-Attention/README.md

 - Again the accuracy rate with that implemnntation was around 94%.
 - But later I also added Transformer and Attention Mechanism.
 - It worked magically well :).
 Our model was able to achieve accuracy rate of 98%.
-- Also its implementation was much faster as I had converted the code to Pytorch Implementation instead of Tensorflow.
+- Also its implementation was much faster as I had converted the code to Pytorch Implementation instead of Tensorflow and hence the entire code ran on GPU/CUDA.
+- Feel free to reach me if you have any suggestions.

 ### GRUs